crowdtainer/dapp-web/UserStories.md

 - ◻️ I'd like to view if the project's goal was reached, so that I can decide to either withdrawl my funds or wait for product delivery.
     - Use `Crowdtainer.crowdtainerState()`.

-- ◻️ I'd like an interface to view how much rewards I acquired due sharing of personal referral code, if the project succeeds.
-    - Use `Crowdtainer.accumulatedRewardsOf()` method.

-- ◻️ I'd like an interface/button to claim rewards due sharing of referral code.
-    - Only possible if the project is in `Delivery` state.
-    - Use `Crowdtainer.claimRewards()` method.

 - ◻️ I'd like an interface/button to claim refunds if the sale was not successful.
     - Only possible if the project is in `Failed` state.
     - Use `Crowdtainer.claimFunds()` method.

 - ◻️ I'd like an interface to see how much I bought for each type of product, to get an overview of my own order.

+Not present in first version (rewards functionality):

+- ◻️ I'd like an interface/button to claim rewards due sharing of referral code.
+    - Only possible if the project is in `Delivery` state.
+    - Use `Crowdtainer.claimRewards()` method.

+- ◻️ I'd like an interface to view how much rewards I acquired due sharing of personal referral code, if the project succeeds.
+    - Use `Crowdtainer.accumulatedRewardsOf()` method.
 ### As a service provider (lower priority for MVP)

 - ◻️ I must be able to create a project by specifying the following variables so that I can start a crowdtainer for my product or service: